donaldRwilliams/blsmeta/README.md

 ## Forthcoming Features

 There are a variety of things strategically left out of **blsmeta**.
-This is because I am preparing to be a professor, where I will advise students.
+This is because I am preparing to hopefully be a professor.
 To this end, I am planning to tackle the following with students that join my lab:

 1. Bayesian hypothesis testing (with the Bayes factor)